imiryna/alias-game/README.md

 Explainers rotate automatically within a team — for each round, the next player becomes the explainer.
 This ensures balanced participation.

 **6. Can I simulate a full game manually (via Postman)?**
-Yes:
+Yes.
+Here’s the sequence:
-1️⃣ Create a game → `POST /api/game`
+1️⃣ Create a game → POST /api/game
-2️⃣ Create two teams → `POST /api/team`
-3️⃣ Join players to each team → `POST /api/logic/:teamId/join`
-4️⃣ Start the game → `POST /api/game/startgame`
+2️⃣ Create two teams → POST /api/team (or via setup logic) 3️⃣ Join players to each team → POST /api/team/:teamId/join 4️⃣ Start the game → POST /api/game/startgame
-5️⃣ Send messages during rounds via Socket event `sendMessage`
+5️⃣ Send messages (round activity) → Socket event sendMessage or POST /api/chat/send
-6️⃣ End the game manually → `POST /api/game/:id/end`

 **7. Does the game end automatically?**
-Yes — after **10 rounds**, the game automatically ends.
-You can also trigger `/api/game/:id/end` to stop it early.
+Yes — after 10 rounds, the game stops automatically.

 **8. How is scoring handled?**
 Each correct guess adds a point to the team’s score.
 Points are stored in the Team model and updated at the end of every round.